txpipe/pix/README.md

     -h, --help    Print help information

 SUBCOMMANDS:
-    clean       Clean the output directory
+    auth        Provide your NFT Maker API Key to use globally clean       Clean the output directory
     gen         Generate an NFT collection
     help        Print this message or the help of the given subcommand(s)